Analyze Email Headers for Threats with One API Call

 The endpoint

 InboxWatch exposes an analysis endpoint at POST https://inboxwatch.ai/api/mcp/analyze.
 It accepts email header fields as JSON and returns a structured threat assessment.
-An API key is required.
-Sign up at inboxwatch.ai/check (15 free scans, then $0.10/scan), then create a key at Settings.
+Anonymous callers get 10 requests per minute per IP — enough for experimentation or low-volume AI-agent use.
+For production traffic, sign up at inboxwatch.ai/check (15 free scans, then $0.10/scan) and create an API key at Settings to unlock 1,000 req/min.

 The endpoint was designed for the Model Context Protocol (MCP), which means any AI agent that supports tool calling can use it natively.
 It also works as a standard REST API from any language or platform.